-No wonder, the majority of guinea pig owners at one point start wondering: can guinea pigs die of loneliness?
-And the surprising truth is – yes, they can.
-How to find out, if your little friend is suffering from solitude or not?
+How to find out if your little guinea pig friend is suffering from solitude or not?
 What are the symptoms?
-How can you treat loneliness?
-And what should you do to avoid this dangerous state in your precious little pet?
+How can you treat loneliness in guinea pigs?
+What should you do to avoid this dangerous mental state in your precious little pet?
+Let’s find out!

 Do Guinea Pigs Need a Companion to Survive?